-The Haunted Graveyard is rated PG for "Pretty Ghoulish," and you will be scared.
+The Haunted Graveyard, one of New England's best Halloween attractions, is rated PG for "Pretty Ghoulish," and you will be scared.
 The Haunted Graveyard is only intended for adults and brave older children; kiddie rides at the amusement park do not operate during the Haunted Graveyard's fall run.

 Attention Walking Dead Fans

 On October 15, Sonequa Martin-Green, who plays Sasha on The Walking Dead, will pose for photos and sign autographs for all Haunted Graveyard guests.
 Meet and Greet tickets are also available for purchase online.
 Check the attraction's online calendar for other special events.

 2016 Dates of Operation: The Haunted Graveyard is open every Friday, Saturday, and Sunday September 30 through October 30, 2016.

 Times: The Haunted Graveyard opens at dusk.
 On Fridays and Saturdays, the last admission is at 10:30 p.m., and on Sundays, the last admission is at 10 p.m.
 Amusement park gates open at 5 p.m. each evening.
 Visitors can purchase tickets to the Haunted Graveyard with timed entry, then go on rides instead of waiting in line.

 Admission Prices: Admission for the Haunted Graveyard and unlimited rides at Lake Compounce is $32.99 for adults and $25.99 for children under 12.
 Admission for the Haunted Graveyard only is $25.99 for adults and $20.99 for children under 12.
 For rides only, the admission fee is $25.99 for adults and $20.99 for kids.
 A 10% admissions tax applies to all entry fees.
 Tickets can be purchased online and printed at home to save time.
 However, a $1.50 processing fee applies.